NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 in this steep terrain.

 The output optimized cameras will be named ``ba/run-run-v[1-4].tsai``.
-The reason one has the word “run” repeated is because we ran this tool twice.
+The reason one has the word "run" repeated is because we ran this tool twice.
 The intermediate cameras from the first run were called ``ba/run-v[1-4].tsai``.